Achronite/node-red-contrib-energenie-ener314rt/README.md

 4) Perform one-time only setup to **discover** your **'Monitor'** and **'Control & Monitor'** devices (if applicable)

-    * Drag the pink or purple nodes onto the canvas
+    * Drag one of the pink or purple nodes onto the canvas
     * Open the node by double clicking
     * If required, add a board config (only done once for all devices), by clicking pencil next to board, and then clicking 'add'
     * Click 'pencil' icon to add a new device
     * The device config node will open and perform an auto-scan; after 10 seconds it returns a list of devices that it has found.
-I do not believe that you need to get the device to 'join' the network by holding the button.
+If your device is not found you get it to 'join' the network by holding the button.
 You can click the search button if the device is not found.
 If you find that it is still not working, please raise a bug request.
     * Select the device in the 'Devices' drop down
     * The Product name, ID and type will populate
     * (Optional) Change the 'Name' of the device if desired